 Clint Capela was acquired by the Atlanta Hawks by trade on Feb.
 5, 2020, but he didn’t make his Hawks debut until Dec.
 28 of the same year — a span of 327 days.
 Still, his presence in the lineup has been immediately felt since his first game of this season.

 The addition of Capela has helped the Hawks leap to new heights defensively, and his play has been reminiscent of a player whose number 55 hangs in the rafters in State Farm Arena.
-Dikembe Mutombo — who manned the center position for Atlanta from 1996 to 2001 — is the franchise’s leader in blocks and was named to the All-Star Game in every season while a Hawk (minus the lockout-cancelled festivities in 1998-99).
+Dikembe Mutombo — who manned the center position for Atlanta from 1996 to 2001 — is the franchise’s leader in blocks per game and was named to the All-Star Game in every season while a Hawk (minus the lockout-cancelled festivities in 1998-99).

 Like Mutombo punctuating many blocks with his signature finger wag, Capela’s reputation as a shot blocker is becoming more and more evident and has been a headache for opposing scorers.
 The former Houston Rockets center recently recorded a triple-double that included ten rejections, putting him in rare company with the aforementioned block artist.